munizmarcelle/munizmarcelle/README.md

 ###

 - 👋 Hi, I’m Marcello Muniz.
-Slack alias: @munizao
 - 👀 I’m interested in technology, art, good music, nature and animals
 - 🌱 I am currently interested in AI, especially related to apply AI in QA
 - 💞️ I’m looking to collaborate on QA community
 - 📫 How to reach me: +55 (11) 98527-3771 (Whatsapp)

 <!---
-munizmarcelle/munizmarcelle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+munizmarcello/munizmarcello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->